 - I used a Sony RX100 III to frame most of the images you’ll see below; a fellow trekker’s Huawei P30 captured the others.
 (Thanks again, O, for letting me use them!)

-The Snowman Trek can be divided into main sections:
+The Snowman Trek can be divided into three main sections:

 - the trail from Shana past Jomolhari and on to Chebisa and ending at Laya – 11 days.